Takaaki Nakagami: 2015

-Nakagami remained with Honda Team Asia for 2015.
+Despite the struggles of 2014, Nakagami remained with Honda Team Asia for 2015.
 He managed to improve and finished on the podium in Misano, ultimately matching his 2013 result of 8th overall with 100 points.

 2016

-In 2016, he scored his first victory in Assen.
+In 2016, Nakagami scored his first victory in Assen.
 He collected three third-place finishes and eight top-5 finished to end the season 6th in points, his overall best finish in the Moto2 class.

 2017

-Continuing with Honda Team Asia in 2017, he won at Silverstone and claimed three third-place finishes, and ranked 7th in points.
+Continuing with Honda Team Asia in 2017, Nakagami won at Silverstone and claimed three third-place finishes, and ranked 7th in points.